English Expressions about TIME

 – I have decided to go to the doctor and tell him about that problem I have been having.

-– Good it is about time you did.
+– Good, it is about time you did.
 Your health is important.

 Or

-Don’t you think its about time you went to the gym?
+Don’t you think it’s about time you went to the gym?
 You have put on a bit of weight you need to watch it.

-When you know you have had enough or have overstayed (stayed too long) your welcome at a party then its definitely time to go!
+When you know you have had enough or have overstayed (stayed too long) your welcome at a party then it’s definitely time to go!
 It means it is a good idea to leave.

 We can also use it to indicate to somebody that you have to leave in order to catch a train or a plane or to make it to the cinema in time.

 It’s time to go.
-The show starts in 40 minutes.
+The show starts in 40 minutes. englishclass101

-A favourite phrase/expression of business people.
-A lot of self employed and professional people charge hourly rates for their services.
+A lot of self-employed and professional people charge hourly rates for their services.
 They do not usually like to waste time talking to someone if it is unproductive and time they cannot charge for.

 For example: